A2Fyise/agentic_matrix_game/README.md

-A simple custom  Gymnasium environment implementing a simple grid-world where an agent learns to navigate to a target position using Proximal Policy Optimization (PPO).
+A basic custom Gymnasium environment implementing a simple grid-world where an agent learns to navigate to a target position using Proximal Policy Optimization (PPO).

 ## Overview